 Once you determine your audience and goals, the next step is to gather the information you will use in your real estate infographics.
 If you or your brokerage have done your own research, you can use this.
 Otherwise, you can search for publicly available data on sites like Kaggle, Pew Research, and Google Trends Database.

-You might be tempted to include a lot of real estate agent statistics to impress your audience.
+You might be tempted to include a lot of real estate agent statistics to impress a buyer or seller.
 However, this can overwhelm them and make your infographic look too wordy.
 Instead, you should focus on a handful of relevant statistics to provide an overview of the topic, or choose one piece of information to explain in-depth.

 Choose a Template Style

 Each style serves a different organizational purpose.
-For example, if you’re creating an infographic on the steps to buying your first home, then a timeline style will work better than a comparison chart.
+For example, if you’re creating an infographic on the steps to home buying for first-time buyers, then a timeline style will work better than a comparison chart.

-You can use graphic design tools like Canva or Piktochart to find infographic templates.
+You can use graphic design tools like Canva or Piktochart to find an infographic template you can customize.
 Once you find one, choose the colors and fonts you want to use.
 You can search online for color schemes and font patterns that work well together.
 Ideally, you should use colors that match your personal brand’s colors.

 In addition, be sure to include a link to the source of your data at the bottom of your real estate infographics.
 For multiple sources, you can link to a page on your website that lists all of them.